wzuill/MastermindInstructions/guidelines.md

 - Once a position is resolved to a single color, treat it as known and use it to further reduce other positions.
 - Never hard-code solution outcomes; all solutions must emerge through reproducible deduction.

+### 🔄 Guess Order vs. Analysis Order

+In the static version of Mastermind using Greenwell’s six fixed guesses, **all guesses are made before any feedback is analyzed**.
+The **order in which the guesses are made does not matter** to the correctness of the final solution.

+However, the **order in which feedback is analyzed** can influence the **clarity, speed, and simplicity** of deduction.

+- Some feedback results (e.g., `(0, 0)` or `(2, 0)`) may yield strong immediate constraints and are often easiest to analyze first.
+- Deductions may be more effective when **processed in an order that eliminates ambiguity early** or isolates specific colors or positions.
+- This mirrors how a human might work: mentally prioritizing the most definitive clues, even though all guesses are already fixed.

+> Therefore, while the **guess set is fixed and unordered**, the **analysis order is strategic** and may be chosen dynamically based on the feedbacks received.

 ### Deduction Patterns by Guess Type

 #### One Distinct Color (e.g. `(0, 0, 0, 0)`)